Banana wandering spider. The Brazilian wandering spider causes painful death from erection. Lethal dose of poison

 Brazilian wandering spider

-Opens the list of the most dangerous arachnids for humans - the Brazilian wandering spider (Phoneutria - from the Greek.
-"Killer").
-Sometimes it is also called "banana" because of the love of eating these fruits.
-Officially (according to the Guinness Book of Records) he is the most poisonous spider on the planet.
+Opens the list of the most dangerous arachnids for humans - Brazilian wandering spider(Phoneutria - from the Greek “killer”).
+Sometimes it is also called “banana” because of the love for eating these fruits.
+Officially (according to the Guinness Book of Records) it is the most poisonous spider on the planet.

 The poison that he injects into the victim is a strong neurotoxin (they are 20 times more toxic than the toxin that the Black Widow secretes).

-Signs of a brazilian spider bite:
+Signs of a Brazilian spider bite:

-• insufficient muscle control;
+• poor muscle control;

 • severe pain in the muscles and the bite site;